Story and photos by Manos Angelakis

 During this trip, I was reminded how good food can taste when produced at a local level by caring farmers; not by agribusiness giants that are more interested in the visual marketability and forced growth capabilities of plants and animals they grow, but not in how any of these foods actually taste.

-In most towns we ate in restaurants that offered regional food and used locally grown ingredients that were fresh, crisp and full of flavor; the eggs had deep-orange colored yolks and tasted the way I remember eggs tasting when I lived in Athens; the fruit were sweet and aromatic the way fruit that are allowed to ripen on the tree are supposed to be.
+In most towns we ate in local restaurants that offered regional food and used locally grown ingredients that were fresh, crisp and full of flavor; the eggs had deep-orange colored yolks and tasted the way I remember eggs tasting when I lived in Athens; the fruit were sweet and aromatic the way fruit that are allowed to ripen on the tree are supposed to be.

 A surprise was the fact that ethnic cooking has taken a definite hold in the villages surrounding large and middle-sized towns in France.
 I would expect Moroccan, Turkish, Chinese, Thai or Greek restaurants in Paris, or the larger towns we visited.
 But, it was surprising to see an Algerian lunch joint in an out-of-the-way place like Capendu, a Carcassonne exurb.
 France seems to have more immigrants now, from many different parts of the world that brought their cuisine with them, than when I lived in Grenoble and Paris.
 Even bagel bakeries can be nowadays found in smaller French cities!